The Blended Family and Anger Management

 An angry child is more than just an unpleasant experience!
 I know.
 They can get violent, sullen, holding the grudge or attitude for days and weeks, destructive to their siblings, peers and even lash out at nearby adults… look out!
 The most common cause of anger in a child is when they don’t get what they want.
 Either what they want was taken away or what they want they cannot have.
 Both of those happen in the divorce and blended family situation.

 How do you handle an angry child?
 Yelling, time-out, punishment, banishment?
-How you handle the anger and calm the child will make the difference between finding out the cause to solving the problem and causing more destruction and damage.
+How you handle the anger and calm the child will make the difference between finding out the cause of solving the problem and causing more destruction and damage.
 I have always felt that telling a child not to be angry is useless.
 They feel what they feel.
 Telling the child that anger is “bad” or “wrong” is futile too.
 We all have anger from time to time.
 The key is how to express that anger.
 What to do with it when you have it.

 When there is no outlet for them to express the anger, dialog, or show how they feel, anger can turn inward.
 The child will find ways of letting it out that are not so safe or healthy.
-They will have feelings of hurting other, revenge, manipulation and hostile behavior.
+They will have feelings of hurting others, revenge, manipulation and hostile behavior.
 This is how bullies are made.

 Model Good Behavior

 I think one of the hardest methods of dealing with your child or stepchild’s anger is to look in the mirror.
-How do YOU handle anger.
+How do YOU handle anger?
 Remember your child has been watching you all his or her life.
 And if the child has been through a divorce, then so have you.
 What do you do when you are angry at the absent spouse?
 To require your child or stepchild to behave in a healthy manner when they feel anger, you must first model it.

 This hit home for me when I realized that I didn’t act too well toward my children’s father on the phone.
 I often yelled at him.
 They didn’t hear his side of it but they sure saw and heard my side.
 It was no wonder when my oldest daughter began yelling out her anger toward her siblings, just as I had done.
 Once I cleaned up my act, I could then turn my attention to helping her get over hers.